What's in this Brunei currency guide?

 Travel money for Brunei

-Save money and time by Ordering your Brunei Dollar online from Travelex, you get better rates and can pick up the BND cash locally or even on travel day at the airport.
+Save money and time by Ordering your Brunei Dollars online from Travelex, you get better rates and can pick up the BND cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in Brunei Dollar otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Brunei Dollars otherwise you may get much worst exchange rates.

 Sending money to Brunei